-Displaying the perfect onboarding form in a subscription ecommerce can make the difference between pushing the user to abandon your site or finalising a sale.
+Displaying the perfect onboarding form in a subscription e-commerce can make the difference between pushing the user to abandon your site or finalizing a sale.
 A great onboarding experience means everything, since it covers many different steps of the user journey.
 With it, you can cover good registration rates, get useful data in intermediate phases, and of course close a sale.

 Need #1 — Reduce signup friction